Everything About EggplantReading time: 6 min

 Physical Description

-The color of the eggplant can vary from pale green to purple, depending on the cultivar.
-It has a mild but distinct flavor similar to that of tomatoes; which may surprise you when replacing tomatoes in your favorite dishes.
+It has a mild but distinct flavor similar to that of tomatoes, which may surprise you when replacing tomatoes in your favorite dishes.

 History and Production